duckdb/duckdb-web/docs/guides/file_formats/excel_import.md

 ### Creating a New Table

 To create a new table using the result from a query, use `CREATE TABLE ...
-AS` from a `SELECT` statement.
+AS` from a `SELECT` statement:

 ```sql
 CREATE TABLE new_tbl AS